greenpeace-cee/at.greenpeace.gpapi/docs/donations.md

 ## General

-The donations API, located in the "OSF" namespace, supports the following
+The donations API, located in the "OSF" entity, supports the following
 features:

 - Creating or matching contacts